EF(X) Orientations: A Parameterized Complexity Perspective: EFX Orientations

 \subsection{From EF to EFX Orientations}

-It was first proven in~\cite{EFXgraphs} that \EFXo\ is NP-complete even with symmetric valuations; this hardness persists even for simple graphs of vertex cover number $8$ or for multigraphs consisting of $10$ vertices, where the problem was proven to be weakly NP-complete~\cite{ijcai/DeligkasEGK25}.
-In a follow-up work,~\cite{AfshinmehrDKMR25} show NP-completeness even for symmetric instances on bipartite multigraphs with $8$ vertices.
-Here we present a reduction from \EFo\ to \EFXo\ that, along with \cref{subsec:EF:hardness}, allows us to complement and improve upon the aforementioned results.
+It was first proven by Christodoulou et al.~\cite{EFXgraphs} that \EFXo\ is NP-complete even with symmetric valuations; this hardness persists even for simple graphs of vertex cover number $8$ or for multigraphs consisting of $10$ vertices, where the problem was proven to be weakly NP-complete (Deligkas et al.~\cite{ijcai/DeligkasEGK25}).
+In a follow-up work, Afshinmehr et al.~\cite{AfshinmehrDKMR25} show NP-completeness even for symmetric instances on bipartite multigraphs with $8$ vertices.
+Here we present a reduction from \EFo\ to \EFXo\ that, along with \cref{subsec:EF:hardness}, will allow us to complement and improve upon the aforementioned results.
 See \cref{fig:EF_to_EFX_main} for an overview of our reduction.

 \begin{theoremrep}[\appsymb] There is a polynomial-time, logarithmic-space reduction from \EFo\ to \EFXo\ that only adds 2 vertices and edges of symmetric binary valuation.
 The reduction preserves simplicity. \end{theoremrep}